-- Poland: Tax Office Oranienburg (entrepreneurs, whose surnames or company names begin with the letters A through to M)
+- Poland: Tax Office Hameln (entrepreneurs, whose surnames or company names begin with the letters A through to G)

-- Poland: Tax Office Cottbus (entrepreneurs, whose surnames or company names begin with the letters N through to Z)
+- Poland: Tax Office Cottbus (entrepreneurs, whose surnames or company names begin with the letters M through to R)

 - Portugal: Tax Office Kassel-Hofgeismar